 Luang Prabang, Laos is often described as a hidden jewel.
-Lao’s first UNESCO heritage site is a place to kick back and take life in the slow lane.
+Lao’s first UNESCO heritage site, rich in culture and history.
+Laos has an island vibe hinted in a Lao saying of PDR – Please Don’t Rush.
+This is a place to kick back and take life in the slow lane.

-Located only 45 minutes outside of Luang Prabang sits this famous waterfall.
+One of the best things to see in Luang Prabang is the Kuang Si Waterfalls.
+Located only 45 minutes outside of Luang Prabang sits this famous attraction.
 The three tiered waterfalls hidden in the jungle cascade down each level creating natural infinity pools.
 You can easily spend the day here swimming in pools, jumping off trees, and pretending to be Jane or Tarzan.

 Read a book, play some cards, or sip a hand crafted cocktail as you lounge on the deck and watch the Nam Khan River flow by.
 Utopia embodies the Lao saying of PDR – ‘Please don’t Rush’.
 It even offers yoga at sunrise and sunset.
 Check out there website here.

 Engage with the Locals

 The Laotian people are some of the friendliest people I’ve met and I encourage you to talk with them as they have stories to tell and don’t always get heard.